-Transfer lithograph by J.M.Whistler in black ink, printed on fine laid paper with the watermark O.W.P & A. C.L..
-From a posthumous edition of 42 impressions printed by Goulding in 1904, the stone was erased the same year.
+J.M.Whistler transfer lithograph in black ink, printed on fine laid paper with the watermark O.W.P & A. C.L.
+This is one of only 42 impressions printed by Goulding in 1904, the stone was erased the same year.
+A posthumous edition by Whistler’s printer Goulding.
 There were two states of this lithograph, of which there were only twenty-three life time impressions.

 Image size 188 x 155 mm (7 x 5.75 inches)

 Sheet size 380 x 267mm (14 7/8 x 10 inches)